Ypatingasis būrys: History

 The Vilnian Special Squad (Ypatingasis būrys) was first mentioned in documents dated 15 July 1941.
 The Special Squad (YB) began as police units formed when Lithuania was occupied by Germany in 1941.
 Lithuanian historian Arūnas Bubnys notes that it is difficult to confirm how many members the YB had and how many people they killed.
 Bubnys argues that the number of 100,000 victims attributed to the organization is inflated.

 Composition and size

 Many members were volunteers, particularly former members of the nationalistic paramilitary Lithuanian Riflemen's Union^{p.
 12} It was composed primarily of Lithuanians, although according to Bubnys, a few Russians and Poles served as well.

 Estimates differ regarding the size of the unit.
 Polish historian Czesław Michalski estimates that it grew from a base of 50 while Tadeusz Piotrowski asserts there were 100 volunteers at the onset.
 According to Michalski, at times it had hundreds of members.
 Bubnys says that it never exceeded a core of forty or fifty men.
 Of the members, 118 names are known; 20 have been prosecuted and sentenced.
 According to Bubnys, who cited the Polish historian Helena Pasierbska, during 1941–1944, approximately 108 men were members of the YB.

-Some of the SD Special Squad members.
-Front row (from left to right): Petras Černiauskas, Justas Martišius, Vaclovas Laniauskas, Viktoras Galvanauskas, Vladas Lenkauskas, A. Januškevičius, Vladas Slušnys, Jonas Jakštas, Dionizas Golcas.
-Back row (from left to right): two Germans, Romualdas Urbonas, Juozas Vėlyvis, Vladas Korsakas, Stasys Grikštas.